MacirBrustolin/portfolio-v3/README.md

 - [tailwindcss](https://tailwindcss.com) for styling.
 - [React Rough Notation](https://roughnotation.com) for Hero section highlighting.
 - [Vercel](https://vercel.com) for deployments and CI/CD.

-# Usage

-- Clone the repository using `git clone https://github.com/manuarora700/simple-developer-portfolio-website.git`
-- Install all the modules by using `npm i` or `npm install` or `yarn`
-- Run the local development server by using `npm run dev` or `yarn dev`
-- Make the required edits and deploy to YOUR GitHub repo for CI/CD.

 # Deployment